Hotel Corones: History

-In February 2014, the hotel was sold to ERI Partners which plans to expand the range of the hotel's dining and entertainment options.
+The hotel was sold in February 2014 to ERI Partners which planned to expand the range of the hotel's dining and entertainment options.

+In September 2023, the hotel sold to Australian Motel Group Pty Ltd, owned by sole shareholder Neil Robert Langton and Company Director, Marcus Thomas Shaw.

 Description

 Corones Hotel is a two storey rendered brick and re-inforced concrete building running on a north–south axis along Wills Street (Charleville's main street and part of the Warrego Highway) between Galatea and Edward Streets, Charleville.
 It has an adjoining single storey ballroom and a hall running to the east along Galatea Street.
 A bar, foyer, dining room, kitchen, shops, ballroom, hall and toilets and three shops occupy the ground floor; accommodation rooms and a guest lounge are located on the first floor.
 There are single storey contemporary motel units in the south east corner of the site which are not considered of cultural heritage significance.
 A double story building, including staff quarters on the upper level and garages below, is located behind the motel units.

 The building has a wide two-storey verandah which extends over the footpath running down Wills Street and returning along Galatea Street.
 The verandah has a straight roof and is constructed of timber supported by timber posts with brackets at their tops.
 There is a simple timber battened balustrade at the first floor.

 A high parapet with projecting piers sits above the verandah along Galatea and Wills Streets and returns along the southern elevation from Wills Street and runs south back from Galatea Street.
 The parapet is accentuated with shaped gable sections at each end and centrally along Wills Street and at the Galatea Street and south ends.
 A small cornice runs along the top of the parapet and the name HOTEL CORONES is cast in relief with a surrounding border on the south and north ends and centrally along Wills Street.
 Construction dates AD 1924 and AD 1929 are on the south and north ends of the building respectively.
 A heavy cornice with supporting dentils runs above the verandah roof between the shaped gables along Wills and Galatea Streets.